dlang/DIPs/DIPs/DIP1xxy-mvf.md

                               // Remedy: `enum YesNo : bool { no = false, yes = true }`

 ```
-Stage 1's implementation will require updating the [Deprecated Features](https://dlang.org/deprecate.html) page, an update to the [language specification](https://dlang.org/spec/type.html#bool), and en entry in the changelog.
+Stage 1's implementation will require updating the [Deprecated Features](https://dlang.org/deprecate.html) page, an update to the [language specification](https://dlang.org/spec/type.html#bool), and an entry in the changelog.

-Stage 2's implementation will require finalizing the [Deprecated Features](https://dlang.org/deprecate.html) page, and an entry in the changelog.
+Stage 2's implementation will require updating the [Deprecated Features](https://dlang.org/deprecate.html) page, and adding an entry to the changelog.

 This proposed change may cause existing code to no longer compile, or in some cases, change behavior, but such code is arguably already ambiguous, and it would only benefit users to require them to remove such ambiguity from their code by stating their intent through explicit casts.
 Furthermore, this deprecation closes a hole in the type system, making the D programming language just that much more robust for writing safe and reliable code.